Skip to main content

 • The number of business days.
 If both personal and business activities occurred on the same day, count it as a business day.
 Any income earned during the business days in the U.S. must be reported separately.

 • The U.S. state you visited.
-If you visited multiple states during one trip, please report them all on separate rows.
+If you visited multiple states during one business trip, please report them all on separate rows.
+Example: If you flew from Germany to the U.S. on Jan 1-10 and visited California, Nevada, and Texas:

 If you spent more than 31 days in the U.S. during the tax year, it is recommended to include all U.S. visits for the prior and following year, if available — this helps us evaluate FEIE eligibility over rolling 12-month periods.